Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Introduction

-For instance, the class of finite ordered graphs has the Ramsey property, while the class of finite graphs has finite small Ramsey degrees.
-One way to show that a \fr class $\c{K}$ has finite small Ramsey degrees, developed in \cite{KPT} and \cite{NVT}, is to show that $\c{K}$ admits a \emph{pre-compact expansion class} $\c{K}^*$ which has the Ramsey property.
-For the class of finite graphs, this expansion class is the class of finite ordered graphs.
-So in a sense that can be made precise, it is because the class of finite ordered graphs is Ramsey that the class of finite graphs has finite small Ramsey degrees.
-Zucker shows in \cite{Zuc16} that in fact, every \fr class $\c{K}$ with finite small Ramsey degrees admits a pre-compact expansion class with the Ramsey property.
+While most classes of finite unordered structures do not have the Ramsey property, often enriching a given class by adding a linear order or finitely many new relations produces an expansion class with the Ramsey property.
+When this is possible, the original class will have finite small Ramsey degrees.
+For instance, the class of finite ordered graphs has the Ramsey property, while the class of finite graphs has finite Ramsey degrees.
+One way to show that a class $\c{K}$ has finite Ramsey degrees, developed by Kechris--Pestov--Todor\v{c}evi\'c \cite{KPT} and Nguyen Van Th\'e \cite{NVT}, is to show that $\c{K}$ admits a \emph{precompact expansion class} $\c{K}^*$ which has the Ramsey property.
+For example, the class of finite sets has the class of finite linear orders as a precompact expansion, and the class of finite graphs has the class of finite ordered graphs as a precompact expansion.
+Zucker showed in \cite{Zuc16} that in fact, every \emph{\fr class} $\c{K}$ with finite Ramsey degrees admits a pre-compact expansion class with the Ramsey property.